Police Make Mistakes in DUI and OWI Cases

 Police Make Mistakes During DUI and Drunk Driving Arrests

 Police Officers frequently make mistakes when they investigate and arrest a driver for OWI or Operating While Intoxicated in Michigan.
-Errors by police that may result in a dismissal or an acquittal in a DUI case are best discovered by an experienced Michigan Drunk Driving Attorney.
-Many of these mistakes include, but are not limited to the following:
+An experienced Michigan drunk driving attorney will most likely discover police errors during DUI and drunk driving arrests that may result in a dismissal or an acquittal in a DUI case.
+Many of these mistakes include, but are not limited to, the following:

-- Assuming that the odor of alcohol means a person consumed alcohol and is intoxicated, when in fact the odor may be due to other causes (i.e.: mouthwash, denture solutions, alcoholic drink which was spilled on the driver’s clothes, etc.)
+- Assuming that the odor of alcohol means a person consumed alcohol and is intoxicated, when in fact, the odor may be due to other causes (i.e., mouthwash, denture solutions, an alcoholic drink that spilled on the driver’s clothes, etc.)

-- Requesting all people submit to Standard Field Sobriety Tests (SFST), regardless of whether the person is physically unable to pass the exercises even while totally sober.
+- Requesting all people submit to Standard Field Sobriety Tests (SFST), regardless of whether they are physically unable to pass the exercises even while sober.

-- Failing to eliminate distractions and obstacles during the SFST which invalidate the test (i.e.: loose gravel, unlevel surfaces, wind blowing, darkness, strobe lights, moving traffic, etc.)
+- Failing to eliminate distractions and obstacles during the SFST invalidates the test (i.e., loose gravel, unlevel surfaces, wind blowing, darkness, strobe lights, moving traffic, etc.)

 - Failing to properly follow the sequence of the SFST as described in the National Highway Traffic Safety Administration (NHTSA) Manual.

 - Administering invalid field sobriety “tests,” which are not supported by research studies.

 - Failing to properly administer the Portable Breath Test (PBT), causing a false-positive result (i.e., not following the law and waiting 15 minutes before administering the test) to support a probable cause for arrest.
 (Note: PBT results are generally not admissible in Michigan courts unless offered by the Defense).